 When “Lady Lex” sunk, 216 of its crew members were lost as well.
 Naval Admiral Harry B. Harris Jr. is the current head of the U.S Pacific Command and has a special connecting to the USS Lexington.

 “As the son of a survivor of the USS Lexington, I offer my congratulations to Paul Allen and the expedition crew,” Harris said, adding, “We honor the valor and sacrifice of the ‘Lady Lex’s’ sailors — all those Americans who fought in World War II — by continuing to secure the freedoms they won for all of us.”

-If you found that interesting, you may enjoy reading about the 5 Japanese warships that were discovered from the Battle of Leyte Gulf.
-Then watch divers recover American remains at a WWII crash site.
+If you found the discovery of the USS Lexington interesting, you may enjoy reading about the 5 Japanese warships that were discovered from the Battle of Leyte Gulf.
+Then watch divers recover American remains at a World War II crash site.